 2. Getting a Passport

-We reached out to the National Passport Information Center, and the representative we spoke to said it’s unclear how a present-day shutdown would affect services, adding that “multiple factors” go into deciding whether you’ll still be able to obtain a passport during a shutdown.
+We reached out to the National Passport Information Center back in April when the possibility of a shutdown loomed.
+The representative we spoke to said it’s unclear how a present-day shutdown would affect services, adding that multiple factors go into determining whether you’ll still be able to obtain a passport during a shutdown.

 3. Using Free School Lunch Programs